kubedb/docs/docs/guides/postgres/quickstart/quickstart.md

 postgres.kubedb.com/quick-postgres created
 ```

 KubeDB operator watches for Postgres objects using Kubernetes api.
-When a Postgres object is created, KubeDB operator will create a new StatefulSet and two ClusterIP Service with the matching name.
-KubeDB operator will also create a governing service for StatefulSet with the name `kubedb`, if one is not already present.
+When a Postgres object is created, KubeDB operator will create a new PetSet and two ClusterIP Service with the matching name.
+KubeDB operator will also create a governing service for PetSet with the name `kubedb`, if one is not already present.

 If you are using RBAC enabled cluster, PostgreSQL specific RBAC permission is required.
 For details, please visit [here](/docs/guides/postgres/quickstart/rbac.md).